Harry Stewart Jr.: Post-military career

 After returning from World War II, Stewart worked as a baggage man for a train depot.
 He also applied to become a pilot in the commercial airline industry; however, two separate airlines, including the defunct Trans World Airlines, denied Stewart because of his race.
-As recompense, Delta Airlines and American Airlines granted Stewart honorary Captain status in 2015 and 2018, respectively.
+As recompense, Delta Air Lines and American Airlines granted Stewart honorary Captain status in 2015 and 2018, respectively.

 As a backup plan, Stewart completed his high school diploma and enrolled at New York University (NYU), graduating with a degree in mechanical engineering in 1963.
 While at NYU, Stewart served as President of NYU’s student council and chair of the American Society of Mechanical Engineers.

 Stewart retired as Vice President of the ANR Pipeline Company (formerly the Michigan-Wisconsin Pipe Line Company) in Detroit, Michigan, a large-scale interstate natural gas pipeline system operations.

-In 2019, Stewart co-wrote “Soaring to Glory: A Tuskegee Airman's Firsthand Account of World War II,” co-written by Philip Handleman.
+In 2019, Stewart co-wrote Soaring to Glory: A Tuskegee Airman's Firsthand Account of World War II, co-written by Philip Handleman.

-A widower, Stewart currently lives in Bloomfield Hills, Michigan with his daughter, Lori Collette Stewart.
+A widower, Stewart lived in Bloomfield Hills, Michigan, with his daughter, Lori Collette Stewart.
+Stewart turned 100 on July 4, 2024, and died in Bloomfield Hills on February 2, 2025.